mdlayher/netlink/README.md

 ## Stability

+See the [CHANGELOG](./CHANGELOG.md) file for a description of changes between releases.

 This package has reached v1.0.0 and any future breaking API changes will prompt the release of a new major version.
 Features and bug fixes will continue to occur in the v1.x.x series.